jaison080/iedc-blog/content/post/hello-world.md

     website: "https://www.linkedin.com/in/aldrinjenson/"
 ---

-Behind the scenes view into the making of IEDCMEC blog.
-Maybe a bit long, but read on if you are interested about project management, technical aspect of how this blog is made.
+Behind the scenes view into the making of IEDCMEC blog project by the CTO of IEDC-MEC.
+Maybe a bit long, but read on if you are interested about project management and the technical aspect of how this blog is made.

 ## Introduction